neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/provide_state_without_knobs.md

   ),
 );

+// ...

-// Use componentModel.value just like with knobs
+// Read and write just like with knobs componentModel.value = componentModel.value.copyWith(count: 1);
 ```

+Immutable states behave exactly like knobs: you can read and write their values through the `ValueNotifier` interface.

 ### Mutable States